sightcall/bower-rtcc-integration/README.md

 ## Install with bower

-Install with: `bower install rtcc-integration --save`
+Install with: `bower install rtccint --save`

-Include the file `bower_components/rtcc-integration/dist/RtccInt.js` to your project.
+Include the file `bower_components/rtccint/dist/RtccInt.js` to your project.

 You are now ready to go!